DenkuKuro/Interactice-Remote-Terminal/README.md

 As required by the project specifications, we have identified and handled (or defined) the following limitations and potential issues within our application scope:

 * **Single Client Limitation:**
-  * **Limitation:** Server handles only one client at a time.
-If multiple clients try to connect simultaneously, others must wait.
+  * **Limitation:** Server accepts one client session, then exits after that client disconnects.
+Additional clients cannot connect until the server is started again.
   * **Potential Solution:** Utilize python threads to support multiple clients.
 * **Buffer Size / Output Limits:**
   * **Limitation:** If command output exceeds 1024 bytes (or the socket buffer), it may truncate output or block.